ahonculada/tatca/README.md

 ~~19.
 Create a bass CSS file for the whole app.~~
 ~~20.
 Create a CSS file for our main view.~~
 ~~21.
 Update our Rust crate to serve the CSS and JavaScript.~~
+~~22.
+Create user data models with relationships with other tables with unique constraints of certain fields via database migrations.~~
+23. Hashing and checking passwords, and JSON Web Tokens.
+24. Loggin users in and out of the app.
+25. Storing auth credentials in the browser and passing them with every API call.
+26. Managing user sessions.